 Getting to Munich

-They’re justifiably proud of their restaurant selection – most are unique to the airport rather than the usual chains, and the locals even come to the airport just to have dinner.
-We tried out one of the newest, the SportAlm Alpine-style restaurant with a ski gondola big enough for two to eat in and deckchairs on the terrace.
-And being Munich there had to be beer in there somewhere – Munich’s the only airport in the world with its own brewery on site, creating a range of different beers.
-So you can grab a beer at the Airbrau (at €2.75 they’re cheaper than beers in the city) and soak up the sunshine for a perfect end to a trip.
+We tried out one of the newest, the SportAlm Alpine-style restaurant with a ski gondola big enough for two and deckchairs on the terrace.
+And being Munich there had to be beer in there somewhere – Munich’s the only airport in the world with its own brewery on site.
+So you can grab a beer at the Airbrau (at €2.75 they’re cheaper than beers in the city) to end your trip.

 Breweries and ski lifts at Munich Airport